typh15/MessageApplication/README.md

 # Messaging App

 A full-stack message board application with an ASP.NET Core API and an Expo/React Native client.
-Users can register a session, create and join boards, request access to private boards, approve pending requests, and exchange messages through a polling-based chat UI.
+Users can register a session, create and join boards, request access to private boards, invite other users, manage a lightweight profile, and exchange text or image messages through a polling-based chat UI.

 This project is still development-focused.
 Most application state is stored in singleton, in-memory repositories, so users, accounts, boards, memberships, requests, invites, and messages reset when the API restarts.
 Uploaded images are written under `MessagingApp.Api/App_Data/images`, but that folder is cleared when the API starts.